Nick Additon: Chinatrust Brothers

 Additon signed with the Chinatrust Brothers of the Chinese Professional Baseball League shortly after his release from Baltimore.
 He also began the 2017 season with Chinatrust before being released partway into the season.

 Lotte Giants

 He joined the Lotte Giants for 2017.
 At the time of his signing with the Korean club, he had spent part or all of six seasons at Triple-A, going 28–41 with a 4.41 ERA in 559.2 innings.

 Colorado Rockies

-On August 6, 2017, Additon signed a minor league deal with the Colorado Rockies and was assigned to the AA Hartford Yard Goats.
-He elected free agency on November 7, 2017.
+On August 6, 2017, Additon signed a minor league deal with the Colorado Rockies and was assigned to the Double–A Hartford Yard Goats.
+In 5 starts with Hartford, Additon registered an 0–4 record and 2.45 ERA with 26 strikeouts in 25 2/3 innings of work.
+He elected free agency following the season on November 6.

 Second Stint with Chinatrust

 On January 17, 2018, Additon signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
 On June 9, 2018, Additon threw a no-hitter against the Uni-President Lions, becoming the eighth player in the 29-year history of the CPBL to accomplish such a feat.
 In December 2018, Additon re-signed with the Brothers for the 2019 season.
 However, following a start on July 9, 2019, in which he injured his shoulder, he was released by the Brothers the next day.